 I paid full retail for this tee, one of the few times ever.
 Yes, I’m cheap.
 But I had to have it, and thought I’d never see another one.
 And I haven’t, not in years of thrift-shopping.

-The military loves t-shirts with monsters: the idea is that the average grunt is a monster of battle, a bad mofo.
+The military loves t-shirts with monsters.
+The idea is that the average grunt is a monster of battle, a bad mofo.
 It’s for morale.
 Especially since a lot of military jobs are pretty boring, if vital.
-And since enlistees are still mostly male and young, monsters appeal to them.
+And since enlistees are still mostly male and young, they like cartoon monster avatars for their way of life.
 Or the brass thinks they do.

-This gleefully crazy tee was illustrated for Cole’s Barbecue in Santa Cruz by local “extreme” artist Jimbo Phillips.
-Jimbo is the son of skateboard/rock poster artist Jim “Screaming Blue Hand” Phillips.
+“Extreme” artist Jimbo Phillips created this gleefully crazy tee illustration for Cole’s Barbecue in Santa Cruz.
+Jimbo is the son of locl skateboard/rock poster artist Jim “Screaming Blue Hand” Phillips.

 The screaming blue hand is one of several iconic characters that Phillips Sr. came up with for Santa Cruz Skateboards in the ‘80s for the edification of the surly 13-year-old boys who are the the target demographic of the skateboard industry — as they were for Ed Roth.
 Phillips Sr. admits to Roth as an influence on his skateboard work; his son Jimbo, who grew up drawing skateboard art with Dad, names Roth as one of his personal “old masters.”

-This is another Jimbo Phillips tee from Santa Cruz for Clutch Couriers the people who run bicycle messengers around town and staple posters to wooden power poles.
-I swear you can’t see the wood for the rusty staples sometimes.
+Here’s another Jimbo Phillips tee from Santa Cruz for Clutch Couriers the people who ran bicycle messengers around town and stapled posters to wooden power poles.
+Sometimes you couldn’t see the wood for the rusty staples.

-The tee above is a little different than the other Roth-type designs.
-The the horned monster “driver” is riding his car like a skateboard.
-That’s because this tee is for a skateboard shop, the Santa Cruz Boardroom.
+The tee above differs from the other Roth-type designs.
+The horned monster “driver” is riding his car like a skateboard.
+Appropriate, because this tee is for the Santa Cruz Boardroom a skateboard shop.
 More precisely, it’s for the shop’s skateboard team.

 On to another shirt: The Pacific Pinball Museum in Alameda, California, collects and restores pinball machines.
 The t-shirt below morphs a pinball machine with an early ‘60s hotrod monsters to capture the teenage male zeitgeist of the times.
 Yes, I used the word “zeitgeist.”
 Sue me.

-Pinball was a huge part of growing up in the early ‘60s; especially since the machines were often technically illegal for under-18s because it was “gambling.”
+Pinball was a huge part of growing up in the early ‘60s.
+In my town the machines were technically illegal for us under-18s because pinball was “gambling” somehow.
 We played them anyway.
-The pinball museum houses its machines under one roof in Alameda, California, where an “all you can play” day pass is yours for $25.
-As a 10-year-old, I’d have thought I’d died and gone to Heaven.
+The pinball museum houses all its machines under one roof in Alameda, California, where an “all you can play” day pass is yours for $25.
+As a 13-year-old, I’d have thought I’d died and gone to Heaven.

 By my best guess, the “monster” component is inspired by the Hawk “Weird-ohs” plastic model kit, “Digger.”
 We had one around the house; my older sister bought and assembled it, which was entirely unlike her.
-I remember that she did a masterful job painting red veins on the eyeballs.
+She did a masterful job of painting red veins on the eyeballs.

 Artists take inspiration from Ed Roth’s studio in many ways — few as grotesque as Charles Burns ‘ effort above.
 Burns is a noted cartoonist/auteur in underground comic art, famous for his curiously disturbing horror comics.
 In this image he was riffing off the usual Roth approach to, I read somewhere, reinterpret what a Roth monster car really says about American culture.
 I still think that you need to ask a 13-year-old boy about that.

 “No Prob!” was a “Bob” catchphrase.
-One of the artist credits on the shirt is for a Candi Strecker, a high leader (“Dominatrix”) of the Church.
-I used to know her; in truth, she was an ex-librarian with a serious yet merciless interest in everyday American culture.
+The shirt is partly credited to Candi Strecker, a high leader (“Dominatrix”) of the Church.
+I used to know her; in truth, she was an ex-librarian with an afffectionte yet merciless interest in everyday American culture.
 “Bob” and Ed Roth both fall within her purview.

 If Ed Roth were still alive, he’d probably stop by the Primer Nationals car show (later succeeded by the Ventura Nationals) in Ventura, California.
 To enter, your car has to be American; it has to be older than 1968; it has to be either an old-school hot rod or a restored or customized car.

 The Primer Nationals was a bastion of what’s called Kustom Kulture: the teen-oriented custom car and hot rod culture of the ’50s and ‘60s, and the design aesthetic that went with them.
-Roth was hip deep in Kustom Kulture, both through artwork and through the design of his own custom vehicles; and this t-shirt is all outlaw and all Roth.
+Roth was hip deep in Kustom Kulture, through the custom vehicles he designed also his studio’s artwork.
+This t-shirt is all outlaw, all Kustom Kulture, and all Roth.

 Kustom Kulture still lives; and as long as it does, Ed Roth will be remembered.